Fables7/Fridge-App/README.md

 # Open Food Facts API
-This app uses Open Food Facts' api to collect food data from their database, primarily names of products associated to their barcode, any extra information would be provided through my app, such as quantity (cheese slices), expiry date, Image, remaining quantity etc
+This app uses Open Food Facts' api to collect food data from their database, primarily names of products associated to their barcode, any extra information would be provided through my app, such as quantity (cheese slices), expiry date, Image, remaining quantity etc.

+# Images
+Concerning the images of the products, my app will request only image urls from official images to maintain a neater display, in addition urls will save any need for storing unnecesary images into the database, as urls take up much less space.

+#DISCLAIMER
+As this apps main target is my Family, I have not attempted to make my database robust in the sense of managing who can upload images and edit products, however if the need to update this ever arises I will fix it accordingly, but for now I have decided that it is unnecessary.